Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 When mice live in the wild, they typically only live for about six months.

 This is mostly due to the fact that they’re a good source of food for other animals.
-However, in a controlled environment, like being kept as a pet, they can live up to two years.
+However, in a controlled environment, such as being kept as a pet, they can live up to 2 years.

 There is a punctuation mark used to signify irony or sarcasm that looks like a backward question mark ⸮